dotnet/designs/accepted/2020/mono-convergence/platform-specific-httpclient.md

 ### Xamarin.Android

-Follow proposal #2b and hook up existing AndroidClientHandler using `Activator.CreateInstance (``"``Xamarin.Android.Net.AndroidClientHandler, Mono.Android``"``)`.
-The whole AndroidClientHandler implementation will remain inside `xamarin/xamarin-android`.
+Follow proposal #2b "Use Reflection" and hook up existing AndroidClientHandler using `Activator.CreateInstance ("Xamarin.Android.Net.AndroidClientHandler, Mono.Android")`.
+The whole AndroidClientHandler implementation will remain in `xamarin/xamarin-android` repo.

 Only RID specific version of System.Net.Http will be built as there won’t be any new API available as part of `dotnet/runtime` version.

 The code will most likely have to include special linker annotations to keep the dependency on the constructor inside external “unknown” assembly.

 ### WebAssembly
-Follow proposal #5 and port WasmHttpMessageHandler to dotnet/runtime together with wasm interop layer.
+Follow proposal #5 "All HttpHandlers are fully implemented inbox" and port WasmHttpMessageHandler to dotnet/runtime together with wasm interop layer.

 The public implementation of WasmHttpMessageHandler will be packaged into special NuGet which will be created to hold only this public type.
 The interop layer needed to support this handler will be also included into the NuGet package.
 To match existing naming it will be called